 Time spent in service

-Newman Events Coordinator Abbi Timmermeyer explained that Party on the Plaza is an “all hands on deck” event — with volunteers in the form of faculty and staff, students, alumni and community members.
+Newman Events Coordinator Abbi Timmermeyer explained that Party on the Plaza is an “all hands on deck” event — with faculty, staff, students, alumni and community members volunteering.

 “We started planning for this year’s event about one week after Party on the Plaza last year, so it’s truly about a year’s work that goes into making this night possible,” Timmermeyer said.

-Junior Kassidy Miller was one of several Newman students who volunteered to set up, greet guests, bus tables, sell golden tickets and tear down after the Party on the Plaza fundraiser.
+Junior Kassidy Miller was one of several Newman students who volunteered to set up, greet guests, clear tables, sell golden tickets and tear down after the fundraiser.

 “For me, it’s nice to know I’m giving back to the school that’s already given me so much, especially financially, so I could attend,” Miller said.
 “It’s just nice to know I’m giving some of my time back.”